 Dachshunds are not very tall dogs.
-In this article, we’ll give you several charts to consult so you can better track your dog’s weight and height as he ages.
+In this article, we’ll give you several charts to consult so you can better track his weight and height as he ages.

-Depending on the variety of Dachshund you have, your dog will be between 5 and 9 inches (13 and 23 cm) in height.
+Depending on the variety you have, your pup will be between 5 and 9 inches (13 and 23 cm) in height.

-These dogs are prone to obesity, so it’s a good idea to get your dog frequently checked by your vet to ensure he is of a healthy weight.
+These dogs are prone to obesity, so it’s a good idea to get your pet frequently checked by your vet to ensure he is of a healthy weight.

 Is Your Dachshund Standard or Miniature?

-Dachshunds come in two size varieties, namely the Miniature Dachshund and the Standard Dachshund.
+Doxies come in two size varieties, namely the Mini and the Standard Dachshunds.

 How big does a Mini Dachshund get?